sftpplus/sftpplus-docs/docs/operation-client/exchange-online.rst

 * `{sent.iso_8601_basic}`
 * `{sent.iso_8601_compact}`
 * `{sent.timestamp}`

+The local date and time component placeholders listed for `now` are also available for `sent`.

 * `{from.email}` - Who the message is attributed to.
 * `{from.name}` - Display name from the message's *From* field.